Blue wall (United States): Origin

 Ronald Brownstein claims to have coined the term "blue wall" in 2009.
 After the 2012 presidential election, Paul Steinhauser called "blue wall ... the cluster of eastern, Midwest and western states that have traditionally gone Democratic."
 The earliest description of the forces creating the blue wall comes from a Houston Chronicle blogger, Chris Ladd.
 A Republican, Ladd wrote in November 2014 that the seemingly impressive Republican win in the 2014 midterm elections had overshadowed another trend apparent in the results – a demographic and geographic collapse.

 For Republicans looking for ways that the party can once again take the lead in building a nationally relevant governing agenda, the 2014 election is a prelude to a disaster.
 Understanding this trend begins with a stark graphic.
 Behold the Blue Wall.

 The blue wall referred to a perceived Democratic demographic lock on the Electoral College resulting from the Republican Party's narrowing focus on the interests of white, rural, and Southern voters.
-According to Ladd, the presence of the blue wall means "a minimally effective Democratic candidate" is all but assured of winning 257 electoral votes, (Note: Ladd included Nevada, New Hampshire and New Mexico in his analysis, which are not commonly agreed upon as part of the wall) just 13 short of the threshold needed to win the Electoral College and the presidency.
+According to Ladd, the presence of the blue wall means "a minimally effective Democratic candidate" is all but assured of winning either 257 electoral votes in 2016/2020, (Note: Ladd included Nevada, New Hampshire and New Mexico in his analysis, which are not commonly agreed upon as part of the wall) just 13 short of the threshold needed to win the Electoral College and the presidency, or if you include Virginia, 270 electoral votes, exactly the threshold needed to win.
 Ladd's analysis became popular when MSNBC commentator Lawrence O'Donnell featured it on a post-election episode of his show The Last Word with Lawrence O'Donnell.
-George W. Bush defeated Al Gore in 2000 and John Kerry in 2004 because they could only pick up Iowa and New Mexico (12 votes) in 2000 and New Hampshire (4 votes) in 2004 in addition to the blue wall.
+Republican nominee George W. Bush narrowly defeated Al Gore in 2000 and John Kerry in 2004 to win the electoral college because they could only pick up Iowa and New Mexico (12 votes) in 2000 and New Hampshire (4 votes) in 2004 in addition to the 1992–2012 "blue wall" states.
 A similar "red fortress", within which lie states solidly Republican, has also been posited to exist.
 But, having fewer electoral college votes, it would be theoretically easier for a Democratic presidential candidate to win without breaching it, as had been done in 2012.